kadreio/relativistic/doc_site/docs/source/installation.rst

 Terraform
 ---------

-Terraform is an "IAC" tool.
+Terraform is an "Infrastructure as Code" tool.
 It allows you to define the infrastructure you need in code, and then apply those definitions to create it.
-Relatistic's entrypoint is a terraform module, which bootstraps kuberenetes resources to your cluster.
+Relativistic's entrypoint is a terraform module, which bootstraps kubernetes resources to your cluster.
 It is recommended that your familiar with terraform before deploying relativistic to production, to understand how to manage infrastructure over time.

 Both OpenTOFU and Terraform work: